 This message is used to select the transaction in which a Read or ExecuteSql call runs.
 See TransactionOptions for more information about transactions.

 Enqueues the given DDL statements to be applied, in order but not necessarily all at once, to the database schema at some point (or points) in the future.
-The server checks that the statements are executable (syntactically valid, name tables that exist, etc.) before enqueueing them, but they may still fail upon later execution (e.g., if a statement from another batch of statements is applied first and it conflicts in some way, or if there is some data-related problem like a NULL value in a column to which NOT NULL would be added).
+The server checks that the statements are executable (syntactically valid, name tables that exist, etc.) before enqueueing them, but they may still fail upon later execution (for example, if a statement from another batch of statements is applied first and it conflicts in some way, or if there is some data-related problem like a NULL value in a column to which NOT NULL would be added).
 If a statement fails, all subsequent statements in the batch are automatically cancelled.
 Each batch of statements is assigned a name which can be used with the Operations API to monitor progress.
 See the operation_id field for more details.